-Test-beds are integrated platforms for conducting thorough and replicable tests on (new) materials, according to an established protocol that is specific for the target application.
-The definition provided by the EU commission is "entities that offer access to physical facilities, capabilities and services required for the development, testing and upscaling of advanced materials in industrial environments" [134,135].
-Developing qualification protocols is an important part of the establishment of a test-bed.
-The components of a test-bed may or not be physically in the same place, i.e., they can more realistically be the result of properly structuring coordinated characterization using different techniques by different specialised laboratories, which, however, need to develop and a establish a common and shared way of working, possibly under suitable quality assurance, in order to produce consistent and lab-independent data.
-The key is that these integrated platforms should offer any type of customer the possibility to obtain an exhaustive and integrated characterization, under or after suitably representative exposure conditions, of materials belonging to the classes of interest for the target applications.
+Test-beds are integrated platforms for conducting thorough and replicable tests on (new) materials, according to an established protocol that is specific for the target application (qualification path).
+The definition provided by the EU commission is "entities that offer access to physical facilities, capabilities and services required for the development, testing and upscaling of advanced materials in industrial environments" [138,139].
+Developing protocols for standardized qualification paths is a crucial part of the establishment of a test-bed.
+Note that the parts of a test-bed may or may not be physically in the same place, i.e., they can be more realistically the result of coordinated characterization, in a structured way, using different techniques by different specialised laboratories.
+These, however, need to develop and establish a common and shared way of working, possibly under suitable guality assurance, in order to produce consistent and lab-independent data.
+The key is that these integrated platforms should offer to any type of customer the possibility to obtain an exhaustive and integrated characterization, under or after suitably representative exposure conditions, of materials belonging to the classes of interest for the target applications.
 Single-entry integrated platforms of this type, if sufficiently flexible, can help making the qualification steps of baseline and joined materials shorter and more affordable, including support to industrial upscaling.